andrijun0406/csc-lab-mslab-azurestackhci23h2/05-AzArcVM-Management/README.md

 $server = "th-mc660-1"
 $hash="45f873de9f8cb637345d6e66a583762730bbea30277ef7b32c9c3bd6700a32b2"

-## Download and copy Ubuntu ISO to node 2
+## Download and copy Ubuntu ISO to one of the nodes

 if (-not (Test-Path -Path $dest)){
     Start-BitsTransfer -Source $url -Destination $dest